Dominican Republic

-The Dominican Republic has the largest economy (according to the U.S. State Department and the World Bank) in the Caribbean and Central American region and is the seventh-largest economy in Latin America.
+The Dominican Republic has the largest economy in the Caribbean and the seventh-largest in Latin America.
 Over the last 25 years, the Dominican Republic has had the fastest-growing economy in the Western Hemisphere – with an average real GDP growth rate of 5.3% between 1992 and 2018.
 GDP growth in 2014 and 2015 reached 7.3 and 7.0%, respectively, the highest in the Western Hemisphere.
-In the first half of 2016, the Dominican economy grew 7.4% continuing its trend of rapid economic growth.
 Recent growth has been driven by construction, manufacturing, tourism, and mining.
-The country is the site of the third largest gold mine in the world, the Pueblo Viejo mine.
-Private consumption has been strong, as a result of low inflation (under 1% on average in 2015), job creation, and a high level of remittances.
-Income inequality, for generations an unsolved issue, has faded thanks to its rapid economic growth and now the Dominican Republic exhibits a Gini coefficient of 39, similar to that of Israel and Uruguay, and better than countries like the United States, Costa Rica or Chile.
-Illegal immigration from Haiti has resulted in government action.
-Immigration from Haiti has increased tensions between Dominicans and Haitians.
-The Dominican Republic is also home to 114,050 illegal immigrants from Venezuela.
-According to the UN, the country struggles with systemic racism and discrimination based on race, mostly targeted towards people of Haitian origin.
+The country is the site of the third largest (in terms of production) gold mine in the world, the Pueblo Viejo mine.
+The gold production of the country was 31 metric tonnes in 2015.

 The Dominican Republic is the most visited destination in the Caribbean.
-The year-round golf courses and resorts are major attractions.
 A geographically diverse nation, the Dominican Republic is home to both the Caribbean's tallest mountain peak, Pico Duarte, and the Caribbean's largest lake and lowest point, Lake Enriquillo.
 The island has an average temperature of 26 °C and great climatic and biological diversity.
-The country is also the site of the first cathedral, castle, monastery, and fortress built in the Americas, located in Santo Domingo's Colonial Zone, a World Heritage Site.
-The Dominican Republic is highly vulnerable to natural disasters.
+The country is also the site of the first cathedral, palace, monastery, and fortress built in the Americas, located in Santo Domingo's Colonial Zone, a World Heritage Site.

 Etymology

-The name Dominican originates from Santo Domingo de Guzmán (Saint Dominic), the patron saint of astronomers, and founder of the Dominican Order.

-The Dominican Order established a house of high studies on the colony of Santo Domingo that is now known as the Universidad Autónoma de Santo Domingo, the first University in the New World.
-They dedicated themselves to the education of the inhabitants of the island, and to the protection of the native Taíno people who were subjected to slavery.
+The name Dominican originates from Saint Dominic, the patron saint of astronomers, and founder of the Dominican Order.
+The Dominican Order established what is now known as the Universidad Autónoma de Santo Domingo, the first university in the New World.